COVID-19 Dashboard Information

 Both Career and Success Academy’s websites will host a COVID dashboard that will be available for viewing at any time.

-How long must students self-quarantine if they have been in close contact with another person (including a household member) with confirmed COVID?
+How long must students/staff self-quarantine if they have been in close contact with another person (including a household member) with confirmed COVID?
 If this occurs will virtual learning be available to the student?

 For Success students, the student’s teacher(s) will provide make-up instruction/assignments as we normally would.
 The child will remain with their previously assigned teacher(s) as opposed to being moved to a virtual instructor.